choosehappy/QuPathPaquoIntegration/readme.md

-Here you find the code that is used in the blog post "Using Paquo to directly interact with QuPath project files for usage in digital pathology machine learning" at [Andrew Janowczyk's Website](http://www.andrewjanowczyk.com/using-paquo-to-directly-interact-with-qupath-project-files-for-usage-in-digital-pathology-machine-learning/).
+Code used in the blog post "Using Paquo to directly interact with QuPath project files for usage in digital pathology machine learning" at [Andrew Janowczyk's Website](http://www.andrewjanowczyk.com/using-paquo-to-directly-interact-with-qupath-project-files-for-usage-in-digital-pathology-machine-learning/).

 This is an updated version of the previously described workflow on how to load and classify annotations/detections created in QuPath for usage in downstream machine learning workflows.
 [The original post](http://www.andrewjanowczyk.com/exporting-and-re-importing-annotations-from-qupath-for-usage-in-machine-learning/) described how to use the Groovy programming language used by QuPath to export annotations/detections as GeoJSON from within QuPath, made use of a Python script to classify them, and lastly used another Groovy script to reimport them.